lgpcappiello/lgpcappiello.github.io/teaching/index.md

 ## Department of Mathematics & Statistics at Sacramento State
 ### Assistant Professor
 #### Fall 2020
+My office hours for Fall 2020 are MWF 2-3PM.
+The Zoom meeting information may be found on Canvas.
+I am also available by appointment.
 - [STAT 1 Introduction to Statistics](https://csus.instructure.com/) (Canvas Link)
 - [MATH 26A Calculus I for the Social and Life Sciences](https://csus.instructure.com/) (Canvas Link)